adrianpk/tyn/README.md

 - Pretty-printed output for easy inspection
 - More to come

 (*) Generated journal files are stored in `~/Documents/tyn/journal/{year}/{month}/YYYYMMDD.md`.
 This path will be OS-sensitive and eventually configurable.
 For a sample of what the generated output looks like, check out our [example journal entry](docs/examples/20250619.md).
+The system also maintains a [rotating index](docs/examples/index.md) accessible at `~/Documents/tyn/index.md` with links to journal entries.

 ## Usage